garagesteve1155/function_former/README.md

 Code for the automated Function Former!
 If you would like to support this free project and Making Made Easy, please consider becoming a member of our Patreon at https://patreon.com/MakingMadeEasy

-Automatic generation, testing, and editing of code through the use of ChatGPT (Others to come).
+Automatic generation, testing, and editing of Python code through the use of ChatGPT (Other languages and AI models to come).
 Takes almost all the hassle out of using ChatGPT to help with coding tasks.
 Just create an OpenAI API key, fund it, provide it to the script, and start creating!